YorkDojo/yorkdojo.github.io/_worksheets/microbit/fireflies.md

 We can't really tell if the radio is sending the message yet, but let's see if it is!

-## Step three: Listen for the radio boop message
+## Step Three: Listen for the radio boop message

 To listen to the message we've sent, we need to use another Radio block...